The research is arranged as a network of atomic notes — atoms — organized as a semantic network.

 Atom — the minimal indivisible semantic unit of the corpus.

 Atomic note — one fixed thought: one distinction, one observation, one conclusion, or one constraint.
-It is the smallest unit of meaning.
+It is the smallest semantic unit.

-A note does not attempt to explain the whole picture and is not an independent text.
+A note does not try to explain the whole picture and is not a self-sufficient text.

-Meaning in this system is not embedded inside an individual note.
-It emerges from the connections between atomic notes — from how they clarify, constrain, supplement, or redefine one another.
+In this system, meaning is not contained inside an individual note.
+It emerges from the links between atomic notes — from the way they clarify, constrain, supplement, or redefine one another.

-If the outcome of the research is not a system by nature, it cannot honestly be laid out as a system.
-That is why the materials are organized not as a single theory, but as a semantic network.
+If the outcome of the research is not, by its nature, a system, then it cannot honestly be presented as one.
+That is why the materials are organized not as a single theory but as a semantic network.
 This format does not impose a final picture of the world and does not prescribe a single route to understanding.
-Instead, it preserves a space of distinctions where a reader can move freely from node to node, assembling their own configuration of understanding.
+Instead, it preserves a space of distinctions in which a reader can move freely from node to node, assembling their own configuration of understanding.

 That is why this site is structured as a network.